solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 Install-Module xWebAdministration -f
 ```

 Three modules that provide you three types of functionality.
-Something to get stuff for Choco, configuring network stuff and managing IIS.
+Something to get stuff from Choco, configuring network things and managing IIS.
 If you run this for the first time you might get question about if you want to install nuget package provider for PowerShell.
 You should if you want to follow this path.
 It grabs you the wanted modules from [PowerShellGallery](https://www.powershellgallery.com/packages/cChoco/2.3.1.0).

 ## Our objective